You might be shocked by this admission. As a personal finance blogger, I don’t follow a strict budget.

 5) Take Action When Spending Gets Out Of Control

-6) Create And Execute A Short And Long Term Goal Plan
+6) Create And Execute A Short And Long Term Plan

-Whether you want a 70″ flat screen TV in 6 months and need to save $300 a month to get it, or you want to put 20% down on a $400,000 home in 5 years, you must have a plan to reach your future money goals.
+Whether you want a 70″ flat screen TV in 6 months and need to save $250 a month to get it or you want to put 20% down on a $400,000 home in 5 years, you must have a plan to reach your future money goals.

 7) Systematize Saving And Investing

-Automate your investing through paycheck contributions to your 401(k) or other retirement plan at work.
+Automate investing through paycheck contributions to your 401(k) or other workplace retirement plan.
 Then, automate your investments to your Roth IRA or regular IRA through your brokerage account.

 Automate your savings through a direct deposit from your paycheck into a savings account.
-Alternatively, you can set up automatic transfers from your checking account to your savings account on payday or the day after with banks like Capital One 360 which I have used for years.
+Alternatively, you can set up automatic transfers from your checking account to your savings account on payday.

-You can even automate your savings for some of your short and long term goals by setting up targeted accounts named after your goal.
-This is another feature of Capital One 360 that I love.
+You can even automate your saving for some of your short and long term goals by setting up targeted savings accounts named after your goals.

 Does All Of This Sound Like Too Much Work?